Basics of Radiation Power Transfer

 Approximate Radiation Power and Surface Temperature of the Emitting Surface.

-When radiation encounters an object, it may be absorbed, reflected and refracted/transmitted.
-For heat (infra red radiation) the transmission and refraction may only be through a few atomic layers where the energy is "absorbed".
-One may ignore transmission through more than a few atomic layers for thermal (heat) radiation (i,e. for a predominantly infrared IR spectrum comprising only of long wavelengths 1-100 micron) for most solid bodies as they are are opaque to this radiation.
+When radiation encounters an object, it may be absorbed, reflected and/or refracted/transmitted.
+For heat (infra-red radiation) the transmission and refraction may only be through a few atomic layers where the energy is "absorbed".
+One may ignore transmission through more than a few atomic layers for such thermal (heat) radiation (i,e. for a predominantly infrared IR spectrum comprising only of long wavelengths 1-100 micron) at least for most solid bodies as they are are opaque to this radiation.
 An important law called Kirchhoff's law states that for a material in thermal equilibrium the emissivity el, at any given wavelength and the absorptivity al, at the same wavelength are equal (at a fixed surface temperature).
 A black-body is a perfect absorber as well as a perfect emitter.
 An object is called a black body if the following formula holds at all frequencies : a=e=1.
 What is commonly known as heat radiation lies in the Infrared part (the longer than light wavelengths).
 For solving engineering problems related to heating by radiation, it is a common assumption to consider the emissivity as independent of wavelength.
 Such an approximation is called the grey-body approximation.
 Grey-body approximations are commonly made across the infra-red (thermal radiation) spectrum.
 The net power transfer P, is described below in terms of the areas and temperatures of the absorbing and emitting surfaces.
 The subscripts a and e stand for absorbing and emitting surface of the radiation.
 For a grey-body in thermal equilibrium, Pe and Pa are equal and e = a.
 The sun is a black body, e=1 because it is very hot and dense at its core.
 Although it is in equilibrium for all purposes (because of intense internal heating), it could have temperature variations albiet slowly changing when measured over the surface.
 Most materials that are found on earth are at a lower temperature correspondingly with an absorptivity and emissivity below 1.
 Note from the table above that radiation power is magnified with an increse in the temperature i.e. the radiative power follows a power law that is T4.
 The net power transfer by radiation is given by:

 P= [(aa)(ee)sATe4 - (ea)sATa4].